 For a beautiful presentation, flour with white flour so that when it bakes you get a nice deep color from the bread and white top from the flour.
 Just watch the video above for demonstration!

 Cover them in plastic wrap so that there aren’t any air pockets.
 If you place the plastic wrap underneath the bowl, then wrap around the top (with a few long pieces), you will seal the plastic wrap really well and it won’t come undone.
 As you can see below, there is plenty of room for the dough to rise without sticking to the plastic wrap.
 Let ferment for 10-12 hours until it’s about doubled in size.

 And voila, it has risen beautifully again!

 Because you sifted flour on the towels in the bowl, it should invert really easily into a pan or a cast iron skillet.
-As you can see below, there are some lines on the top where it stuck to the linen just a bit, but no worries!
-It just gives it a little more character.
 My cast iron skillet is 9 1/2 inches wide so it was actually a little too big for the size of the loaf I had, but it still ended up working out just fine.
-I didn’t want to risk baking it without a pan because I was worried it wouldn’t hold it’s shape.
+I didn’t want to risk baking it without a pan because I was worried it wouldn’t hold its shape.

-Next I scored the top with an X. You can cut any type of shape you want, like a straight line down the center.
+Next I scored the top with a line down the center, then little diagonal lines down each side.
 This scoring helps to let the bread spring up in the oven.
 I am using a tool called a bread lame, but you can certainly use a thin serrated knife too.

 BAKE BREAD WITH STEAM IN YOUR OVEN!